Indoor Environmental Quality Policy

 Project managers are responsible for assuring that renovation projects in occupied buildings do not create IEQ problems due to the failure of a contractor to adequately isolate a work area from other areas of a building.

-A separate policy specific to IEQ issues during construction and renovation activities is in place and can be found on the EH&S web site.
+Separate policies covering contractor safety requirements and IEQ issues during construction and renovation activities are in place and can be found on the EH&S web site.

 Several factors are recognized as being important towards contributing to an acceptable indoor environment.
 In general, an indoor environment is expected to be free of any noxious odors and dust and to be maintained at a comfortable temperature and humidity.
 More specific factors that must be present to assure an acceptable indoor environment include adherence to applicable ventilation guidelines and standards designed to maintain comfort factors acceptable to most occupants.
 All mechanical equipment, including air handling units and exhaust fans, must be maintained in working order and in a clean, uncontaminated state.
 Any significant sources of contaminant emissions must be kept isolated from occupied spaces and any major sources of contamination must be promptly controlled.
 Maintenance and construction activities must be conducted in a manner that does not adversely affect the indoor environmental quality in occupied areas.